ericlafontsee/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-For this project I created a weather application using the Open Weather Map API.
+For this project, I created a weather application using the Open Weather Map API.
 Located on the left is a search bar where the user can input any city of their choosing.
-The page will populate with the current weather as well as a 5 day forecast.
+The page will populate with the current weather as well as a 5-day forecast.
 Underneath
 the search bar will be the user's search history.
 By clicking any of the recent searches,
 the user can repopulate the page with that city's current weather and forecast.
 When the application is exited and reopened, the user's last search result will be displayed